 We have selected three rules out of ten of the original paper based on issues various delegates focused on at a recent conference.
 Of course we invite you to read the full paper and review your risk registers.

 Your projects/operation/company will greatly benefit from this action once the dust settles.

-At the conference, but this was not the first time, we heard some delegates stating that “hazards” do not work and the “hazard step should be removed” as hazards are events and some risks arise without an event.
+At the conference, but this was not the first time, we heard some delegates stating that “hazards” do not work.
+We heard some pleading for the “hazard step removal” as hazards are events and some risks arise without an event.

 Let’s look at a case where “hazard” allegedly does not work: corruption.
 The delegates say that corruption is not amenable to a hazard, i.e. an “event” and then, of course it is not amenable in a quantitative risk register because it is “complex”.

 Here is the way to overcome this difficulty, based on rule #3.
 The hazards to your project/operation/company are, for example: